datacrypt-project/hitchhiker-tree/README.md

-;; We'll get a snapshot of the outboard's current state, which is empty for now ;; Note that snapshots are only valid for 5 seconds, but making a new snapshot is free (def first-snapshot (ob/snapshot my-outboard))
+;; We'll get a snapshot of the outboard's current state, which is empty for now ;; Note that snapshots are only valid for 5 seconds, but making a new snapshot is free ;; It would be easy to write an "extend-life" function for snapshots (def first-snapshot (ob/snapshot my-outboard))

-;; This will only insert the pair "hello" "world" into the snapshot (-> first-snapshot
+;; This will insert the pair "hello" "world" only into the snapshot (-> first-snapshot
     (ob/insert "hello" "world")
     (ob/lookup "hello"))